208996 Achlys: Name

-On 30 June 2025, the object was given the name Achlys, after the goddess of sorrow and grief in the ancient Greek epic poem Shield of Heracles.
-In Homer's Iliad, "achlys" refers to the mist that covers the eyes of the dying.
+This object is named after Achlys, the goddess of sorrow and grief in the ancient Greek epic poem Shield of Heracles.
+In Homer's Iliad, "achlys" also refers to the mist that covers the eyes of the dying.
+This name follows the theme of mythological figures related to the underworld, which is required for plutinos by the International Astronomical Union (IAU).
+The object was officially named Achlys on 30 June 2025 by the IAU's Working Group for Small Body Nomenclature.